Dommcat/reading-notes/102/class6.md

 Side Note: I'm old. declare syntax let and const were added in 2015.
 Back in my early analyst days days (years before then) it was VAR to declare.
 Not sure I can break the habit.

 Source: <https://www.w3schools.com/js/js_variables.asp>

+## Things I want to know more about

+1. syntax